MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-shared-environment.md

 ### Add ink annotation

-To determine where to start drawing:

-1. Make sure the ink pen is selected in the annotation toolbar.
+1. Make sure the **Ink** tool is selected in the annotation toolbar.

 2. Tap and drag on the screen to start drawing.

-## Annotating for technicians using Dynamics 365 Remote Assist mobile
+## Add an annotation if you're a technician using Dynamics 365 Remote Assist mobile

 The annotation toolbar allows technicians to place arrows and drawings in their environment.
 The color picker changes the color of annotations.
 The **Undo** button allows technicians to remove the last annotation that they placed in their environment.
 The **Delete All** button allows technicians to remove all annotations that they placed in their environment (they cannot remove the expert's annotations).